akiva-capital-holdings/pairwyse-dsl/demo/v2/FE-demo-v2.md

     - Transaction: `msgValue == 1e18`
 17. Hit `Request Approval` button
 18. Confirm all the transactions via MetaMask pop ups
-19. If you get a transaction ID in a status block located on the right of the screen than the transaction was successful
+19. The transaction is successful if you get a transaction ID in a status block located on the right of the screen

 ![Agreement Update](img/Agreement-update.png)